+When it comes to history, archeology and mythology, the Peloponnese is arguably the most interesting part of Greece.
+Our week of cycling is a journey through fascinating classical history and a superb variety of landscapes, from the azure blue of the sea to the green olive trees and vineyards of the heart of Greece.
 Starting and finishing in the buzzing city of Athens, the ride offers plenty of opportunities to discover some of Greece’s treasures, such as Poros Island or the beautiful town of Nafplio.
 Each day gives us the chance to sample excellent local food in various restaurants and tavernas and immerse ourselves in the Greek culture and lifestyle.

 Here we catch the ferry across the Argosaronic Gulf to Poros Island (approximately 2.5hrs).
 In Poros, we cycle around town and ascend to the temple of Poseidon, from where we enjoy amazing views of the island.
 We then head down to one of the many beautiful bays where we can enjoy a refreshing swim.

-In the morning we take a boat to the Peloponnese mainland and, after cycling through olive groves and quiet hamlets, we start our ascent along one of the most dramatic coastlines in Greece, boasting breathtaking views of the Aegean Sea.
-Our tour takes us through Ancient Trizina, birthplace of Theseus, the mythical hero that slayed the Minotaur.
+In the morning, after a walking tour of the town of Poros, we take a boat to the Peloponnese mainland.
+Cycling through olive groves and quiet hamlets, we start our ascent along one of the most dramatic coastlines in Greece, boasting breathtaking views of the Aegean Sea.
+Our tour takes us through Ancient Trizina, the birthplace of Theseus, the mythical hero that slayed the Minotaur.
 Here we can have a short break and take in the magnificent scenery.

 After a short uphill ride of approximately 10km, there is an optional visit to the ancient site of Epidaurus (this visit is optional, you can relax at the shaded gardens or cafeterias outside the site, while the group finishes their visit).
 Epidaurus is a UNESCO World Heritage Site and is famous for its amphitheatre that was built in honour of Asklepius, the God of Medicine and son of Apollo and Coronis.
 The huge theatre, renowned for its size, symmetry and acoustics held up to 15,000 spectators in its peak.
 From Epidaurus we head inland and ride along quiet, undulating mountain roads and descend to the seaside town of Tolo.

 Leaving Tolo, we make our way to Nafplio, one of the most beautiful and picturesque cities in Greece and capital of Modern Greece in the early 1800's.
-Situated on the hillsides at the northern end of the Argolic Gulf, the town contains numerous neoclassical buildings and the Palamidi Castle.
+Situated on the hillsides at the northern end of the Argolic Gulf, the town contains numerous neoclassical buildings as well as the Palamidi Castle.
 Riding to the heart of the Peloponnese, we leave the coast behind and make our way to the world famous site of Mycenae.
 The imposing Lion Gate, dating back to 1350-1200 BC awaits us on our arrival.
 Outside the walls we can see many of the wonders Mycenae is known for: the vault-shaped tombs of Lions, Aegisthus and Clytemnestra, and the Treasury of Atreus.
 An optional visit of the site is highly recommended.

 From Loutraki, we take the bus to Athens city and a metro to Plaka, the picturesque historic downtown.
 Here we enjoy a guided tour of Acropolis before a walking tour of the city centre.
 Our route around the city takes us at a relaxed pace to some of the must-see sites:

 During your holiday you stay at the following hotels.
 If you'd like to extend your time at any of these or, if you'd like to enhance your stay with an upgraded room, just let us know at the time of booking.